isamuni/isamuni/README.md

 ```

 #### Test end-point
-If you want to run the app locally, you need to redirect the requests to the `squirrels.vii.ovh` server to your machine.
+If you want to run the app locally, you need to redirect the requests to the `squirrels.vii.ovh` server to your machine (localhost).

 ```
 $ sudo /etc/hosts